FREQUENTLY ASKED QUESTIONS

 A: We do not offer refunds for any reason.
 However, we do understand that injuries happen.
-Our flexible cancellation policy allows you to defer your registration to a future event or transfer your registration to someone else.
-You can read all of the details on our Cancellations page.
+Our flexible cancellation policy allows you to defer your registration to a future event or transfer your registration cost to another person to be used toward their new registration.
+Please see our Cancellations page for details.

 Q: How much does it cost to register for Goliathon?